as43z/as43z/README.md

 ### What is this place? 🤔

 This is my own profile, where my projects with no projection of going public go.
-Even the projects are public I will not publish this stuff for public use.
+Even the projects that are public will not be published for the intention of public use.
 Pull requests and/or suggestion are absolutely welcome.

 ### Contact 📫